Wednesday, May 18, 2011

 Just feet, rhythmically back & forth on that treadle.

 She made us whatever we could dream up.
-From fancy pastel organdy little girl dresses to a black and white fiaco skirt for the first day of junior high school to polished suits for Church.
+From fancy pastel organdy little girl dresses, to a black and white fiaco skirt for the first day of junior high school, to polished suits for Church.
 Barbie clothes.
 Even half my college wardrobe.
 My bridesmaids' dresses.
 All on an old fashioned treadle sewing machine (I borrowed my wedding dress, or she would have been on call for that too).
 When I was in jr. high and had to take a sewing/homemaking class I tried to sew a blouse, but got it all backwards.
 The teacher exploded at me.
-So I hid the fabric in my notebook and sneakily took it to Grandma to get some help.
+So I hid the fabric in my notebook and stealthily took it to Grandma to get some help.
 She ended up so frustrated with trying to teach me that she just whipped it up herself and told me I would never be a seamstress.
 It's true, it's all I can do to sew on a button.
 But I passed the class.

 Grandma had another treasure that became so very special to me.
 In fourth grade, she let me borrow her spinning wheel for the class play, Rumpelstilskin.
 Being cast as the miller's daughter made the play important to me, and so it was with great pleasure and relative disbelief that I was able to take that family heirloom to Gifford Elementary School with me.
 My great great grandfather, Christ Thies, handcrafted the spinning wheel as a wedding gift for his bride in 1850.
 Because it meant so much to me, Grandma Lucy gifted it to me a few years later and I consider it an honor to have such a precious piece of history.

 When I was little, I imagined that I was the daughter of the devil and that everyone knew it and despised me and I could do no right.
 Everyone except Grandma Lucy, who I figured either didn't know or didn't care.
 So I guess I felt she was non critical and I felt pretty comfortable at her house and I could do no wrong.
 I think that's probably the best reason a kid should have grandparents.
-And should get to see them often. (not that all kids are supremely paranoid)
+And should get to see them often.
+(Not that all kids are supremely paranoid.)

 LUCY & "PETE" SHOLES